 Jan maintains an editorial blog titled Tree Tales.

-Alison Yu is an arborist-in-training with a Wildland Resources and Forestry Certificate from Citrus College and a BA in Political Science from UCI.
-She worked as an intern at City of Pasadena Urban Forestry program for six months, where she helped organize the City’s street tree database and participated in a survey tracking the spread of Shot Hole Borer in the Arroyo.
+Alison Lancaster is an assistant arborist with a Wildland Resources and Forestry Certificate from Citrus College and a BA in Political Science from UCI.
+She worked as an intern at City of Pasadena Urban Forestry, where she helped organize the City’s street tree database and participated in a survey tracking the spread of Shot Hole Borer in the Arroyo.
 She is currently building experience in tree identification, pest and disease diagnosis, mapping and surveying, and construction impacts to trees under Jan’s guidance.
 Most recently, Alison has begun volunteer work in the nursery at Theodore Payne Foundation.

 Alison has prior experience working with decay detection devices such as the Arbotom and the Resistograph.
 Alison has also previously worked on: a survey of Shot Hole Borer in the Arroyo; Teacher’s Assistant for a plant identification class at Citrus College; aiding in the classification of a pine species (Pinus eldarica); invasive species removal at Bernard Field Station in Claremont; volunteer work in the US Forest Service.

-Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, plant identification, cooking, and origami.
+Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, plant identification, cooking, and indoor rock climbing.
 She loves observing animals of all kinds, visiting parks and botanical gardens, and cooking meals for family.